jecombe/NFTGuessr/README.md

 ### 9.6 resetNFT

-Resets one or more NFTs, putting them back into the game.
+Resets one or more NFTs, putting them back into the game with tax just for one round

 ```solidity
 function resetNFT(uint256[] calldata tokenIds, uint256[] calldata taxes) external {